SarthakGagdani/AB-Testing-Udacity-Nanodegree-Project/README.md

-A/B test run by an ecommerce website to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.Project performed on udacity AI nanodegree.
+A/B test run by an ecommerce website to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.